linrrr/Spiking-Mix-A-Modified-Regularization-Method-Designed-for-Spiking-Neural-Network/README.md

 #### Architectures
 For network architectures, we support **ResNet and Wide-ResNet**.

-#### Modules
-Shi, Xinyu,Hao, Zecheng,Yu, Zhaofei.SpikingResformer: Bridging ResNet and Vision Transformer in Spiking Neural Networks[C].//IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).2024:5610-5619.
+<br>Shi, Xinyu,Hao, Zecheng,Yu, Zhaofei.SpikingResformer: Bridging ResNet and Vision Transformer in Spiking Neural Networks[C].//IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).2024:5610-5619.
-<br>Sergey Ioffe and Christian Szegedy.
-Batch normalization: Accelerating deep network training by reducing internal covariate shift.
-In International Conference on Machine Learning, pp. 448–456, 2015.
+<br>We use SpikingResformer in this paper, which combines **the ResNet-based architecture and the spiking self-attention mechanism**.

 ## Center Point Distance Distribution
 $$